 "... a return to a sweatier, more physical period in the history of electronic music, when springs and reels and cranky amplifiers had to be coaxed and manhandled into making noise.
 The resultant numbered and colour-coded compositions on this self-titled release offer an object lesson in how easy it is to mistake a machine's lack of response to cold indifference..."

 "An album effective in it’s detailing of decline/madness in a sound form.
 Rich with sonic detail and sound variation, never sitting to long in one place & building slowly a great feeling of real unease and instability -Musique Machine

-Vulcanus 68 is a return to the roots of outlaw electronic music.
-When there was dirt on the floor and grease on the tapes.
-When reverbs had springs and a filter took up half the room.
-Taking their cue from the 60s/70s renegades outside the academic limelight such as Tod Dockstader,Richard Maxfield, Kenneth Gaburo and Basil Kirchin, Vulcanus 68 bring their own dark 21st century vision to the outskirts of electronic composition.
+Vulcanus 68 is a return to the roots of unhallowed electronic music.
+Taking their cue from the 60s/70s renegades outside the academic limelight such as Tod Dockstader,Richard Maxfield, Ruth White, Kenneth Gaburo and Basil Kirchin, Vulcanus 68 bring their own dark 21st century vision to the outskirts of electronic composition.

 Vulcanus 68 is at its core, the duo of Jared Blum and Dominic Cramp.
 Apart from Vulcanus 68, they are the co-founders of the record label, Gigante Sound and have numerous solo projects between them including Blanketship, Boful Tang and Lord Tang.
 They are also known for their work with Bill Gould of Faith No More in the project, The Talking Book, a tale of broken melodies and failing electronics.
 Cramp is a long standing member of Carla Bozulich's Evangelista and also plays in the free improvising duo, Tiberius, with drummer Mike Guarino